jernejrudifinzgar/qiro/README.md

 #### RQAOA.py

-Contains the RQAOA algorithm for any quadratic problem (among others, MIS, MaxCut and MAX-2-SAT).
+Contains the RQAOA algorithm (with and without recalculation intervals) for any quadratic problem (among others, MIS, MaxCut and MAX-2-SAT).

 #### Experiments